 Amazingly, this is more transparent than most settlements with insurance companies, because this settlement is public.
 At least there are some facts to consider when making a decision about which companies from which to buy insurance.
 Typically, insurance settlements occur in mediation or arbitration.
 Plaintiffs cannot receive the damages awarded until they sign a confidentiality agreement.
 Hence, the entire process is shrouded in secrecy.

 Whether you bring a pro business or pro consumer bias to this case is irrelevant when talking about transparency.
 Our point is that transparency minimizes the likelihood of problems like this.
 Collecting and reporting data on how companies behave is essential.
 With transparency, consumers will select the type of company with whom they want to do business.

 With transparency, lawsuits don’t play out over decades.
 Instead, both customers and companies can take action immediately based on the data.
 Transparency allows problems like this to be averted.
 Yes, transparency benefits both consumers, the industry and the regulators.

 Now Consumers Benefit From Transparency

 Finally, data and analysis on how insurance companies perform is available.
 ValChoice was founded and is operated on the principles that consumers deserve information on the companies providing the products and services they’re required by law to buy.
 ValChoice collects this data and makes it available for free to interested consumers.
-Get a free report on your auto or home insurance company by clicking the button below.
+Go to a list of the best insurance companies in your state by clicking the buttons below.

 Note: ValChoice does not receive any form of compensation from insurance companies for analyzing and presenting them in our auto and home insurance ratings.